8.3.4 Graph with Browser Panel

 - Right-click on the column header to show or hide column headings; or to set the current configuration as default (Set as Default).

-Listing all plots in the same matrix sheet
+Listing all objects in the same matrix sheet

-Create a Contour or Image plot from one matrix object, then all matrix objects in the same matrix sheet will be listed in the Browser panel.
+Create a Contour or Image plot from one matrix object, show the browser panel, then all matrix objects in the same matrix sheet will be listed in the Browser panel.
 Click data info in the list to switch to different matrix object plot.

 Click on the button to show the Browser menu: